 Galileo said: "Doubt is the father of invention".
-To invent Third Generation SASOL, you will need to doubt its past since the global and local referents are rapidly changing.
-The Board and Staff will have to image alternative futures for Kitui county and Third Generation SASOL within key global and local contexts.
-Globally, the East is crucial.
+You will need to doubt SASOL's past since the global and local referents are rapidly changing.
 Five years ago, China's economy was half of Japan's.
 It passed it this year.
-Currently, China accounts for 20% of global growth and 9% of global output.Currently,Africa accounts for only 2% of global output.
+Currently, China accounts for 20% of global growth and 9% of global output.
 In twenty years, its economy will be twice as large as the U.S.'s today.
 It will account for 24% of global output.
-Already, it leads in nano and energy technologies.
-It is the areen world's leading manufacturer of wind turbines and photovoltaic panels.
-Its experiments in using nano-technology to hold water in dryland soils are worth watching and copying.
+Already, it leads in nano and green energy technologies.
+It is the world's leading manufacturer of wind turbines and photovoltaic panels.
+Its experiments in using nanotechnology to hold water in dryland soils are worth watching and copying.
 Further, in ten years, India will move to third, displacing Japan to fourth.

-These facts lead one to conclude that you will need to pay attention to the economics, politics, knowledge and financing emanating from China and India among others in the East.
+These facts lead one to conclude that you will need to pay attention to the economics, politics, knowledge and financing emanating from China and India.
 India has an intellectually and operationally vibrant NGO sector.
 Learn from it as a step to the EAST.
 The short cuts are to find universities/research or development institutions a la TU Delft interested!
-Rajastan is important for it has struggled with dryland development for eons of time.

-Locally, the future drivers of Kenya, Kitui included, will be ICT, climate change, youth demographics and poverty attenuated by the last two.
-In the past ten years, Kenya's ICT sector's growth has outperformed all other sectors, expanding by 23% annually.
+Locally, the drivers of Kenya, Kitui included, will be climate change, youth demographics, poverty and ICT.

+Pablo Picasso said, "Success is dangerous.
+One begins to copy oneself and to copy oneself is more dangerous than to copy others."
+Over the past ten years, Kenya's ICT sector's growth has outperformed all other sectors, expanding by 23% annually.
 It now is six times larger than it was then!
-World Bank Chief Economist, Wolfgang Fengler, states that it added 0.9 % to Kenya's growth yearly.
-If it were not there, our growth would have been 3%, equal to population growth and thus stagnation.
-The Bank's Managing Director, Ngozi Okonjo-Iweala (Nigerian), states that M-Pesa supports investment to the poor and affirms their saving traditions through a low cost mechanism.
+World Bank Chief Economist, Wolfgang Fengler, states that it added 0.9% to Kenya's growth yearly.
+If it were not there, our growth would have been 3%, equal to population growth.
+Further, the Bank's Managing Director, Ngozi Okonjo-Iweala (Nigerian), acknowledges that M-Pesa supports investment to the poor, affirms their saving traditions, and gives them a low cost mechanism.
 This year, it is estimated that mobile phone transfers will account for 20% of GDP.
 These are salient pointers to why you need to go deeper into ICT.
-You will need to go beyond computer use for websites and Internet to cloud computing, with cell phones, crowd sourcing -linked with social media- for marketing and information.

-Check out Iko-Pesa, yuCASH, iHub, Elma and above all, Tangaza, a digital solar powered banking system already approved by the Central Bank.
+You will need to go beyond computer use for websites and Internet to cloud computing, maybe with cell phones, and crowd sourcing -linked with social media- for marketing and information.
+Check out Iko-Pesa, yuCASH, iHub, Elma and above all, Tangaza, a digital solar powered new banking system already approved by the Central Bank.
 M-Pesa is dated!
-New computing approaches will increase incomes for the rural and urban poor without computer costs.
-Get into them and train at this higher level.
+New computing approaches will increase incomes for the rural and urban poor without attendant computer costs.
+Computers could be in the schools, towns or even outside the country!